 The Quick Answer

-You can definitely use a leaf blower to dry a car.
+It is possible to use a leaf blower to dry a car.
 The main advantage, is that you don’t touch the paint, so it reduces the risk of inflicting scratches and swirls.
-Just remember to use one with an air-filter, and don’t point it directly at the ground or you’ll spray dirt onto the freshly washed paintwork.
+However, it is best to use one with an air-filter, and don’t point it directly at the ground or you’ll spray dirt onto the freshly washed paintwork.

 Why Use a Leaf Blower to Dry a Car?